suyashkumar/home-automation/README.md

 all with minimal boilerplate and minimal setup :).

 ### Getting Started
-Controlling an LED from the Cloud takes less than 5 minutes with Conduit.
-Please make sure you've installed the relevant drivers ([here](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) if you're using the nodemcu ESP8266 chip linked above) and installed the [platformio](http://docs.platformio.org/en/latest/installation.html) build system (simply `brew install platformio` if you use it).
+Controlling an LED on the ESP8266 from the Cloud takes less than 5 minutes with Conduit.
+Please make sure you've installed the relevant drivers ([here](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) if you're using the nodemcu ESP8266 chip linked above) and installed the [platformio](http://docs.platformio.org/en/latest/installation.html) build system (simply `brew install platformio` if you're on a mac).

 1. Create a conduit account at https://conduit.suyash.io/#/login
 2. Retreive your API key from the Account view at https://conduit.suyash.io/#/account